mmanchee/Exchange/README.md

 ## Setup/Installation Requirements

 * Download option
-  * Download files from GitHub repository by click Code and Download Zip
+  * Download files from GitHub repository by click Code and Download Zip.
-  * Extract files into a single directory
+  * Extract files into a single directory.
   * Run GitBASH in directory
-    * Type "npm install" - to install Node Package Manager and additional files
+    * Type "npm install" - to install Node Package Manager and additional files.
-    * Type "npm run start" - to open compiled browser and view project
+    * Type "npm run start" - to open compiled browser and view project.
   * Have fun with The Exchange!

 * Cloning options